Vinyl Floor FAQ: 20+ Things You Should Know

 To keep your vinyl flooring looking its best, we have a few tips:

-- Use felt pads under chair and furniture legs to prevent scratching of the flooring surface.
+- Use felt pads under chairs and furniture legs to prevent scratching of the flooring surface.

 With these tips, your vinyl flooring will look great for years!